Resource Specifications for Resource-Manipulating Programs

 \subsection{Syntactic Complexity}

 More concise specifications are not necessarily simpler or more desirable.
 For example, a longer specification may be preferable to a shorter one if the latter involves complex nesting of conditionals, implications, and quantifiers.
-To evaluate syntactic complexity, we considered the AST nodes of \texttt{\#[requires()]} and \texttt{\#[ensures()]} clauses, as well as those of associated specification-related expressions \footnote{For example, the function \texttt{burn\_tokens\_post()}, which expresses the postcondition of \texttt{burn()}, is also used in the specification of \texttt{send\_fungible\_tokens()}.
-We associate the body of \texttt{burn\_tokens\_post()} towards the count of \texttt{burn()}, rather than \texttt{send\_fungible\_tokens()}.}.
-We quantify the complexity of an AST using three metrics: the total number of nodes in the AST, the maximum depth of the AST, and the number of unique node types occurring within the AST.
-We classify the node types by differentiating arithmetic and comparison operators, and among Prusti constructs such as \texttt{forall} and \texttt{old}, while disregarding children in the classification and treating variables and constants uniformly.
-For example, the expression \texttt{a + (b - c)} has three different node types: identifiers (\texttt{a}, \texttt{b}, and \texttt{c}), addition, and subtraction.
-An overview of the different node types we consider, and the program we implemented to calculate AST complexity, are available in our supplementary material~\cite{supplementary}.
+To evaluate syntactic complexity, we considered the AST nodes of \zg{the (parsed) specification expressions.} We quantify the complexity of an AST based on \zg{the total number of nodes it contains and its maximum depth.
+As shown in Table~\ref{table:evaluation:complexity}, the specifications written using our methodology are syntactically simpler in most cases: of the \numcomparisons{} functions, \numbetterdepth{} of them have specifications with smaller AST depth in our methodology, \numbettersize{} have smaller size.
+On average, the specification ASTs have a \comparisonsizeratio{} smaller size and \comparisondepthratio{} smaller depth.}